-The Wastewater Treatment plant receives a significant portion of its wastewater flow and pollutants from industry.
+The Water Reclamation plant receives a significant portion of its wastewater flow and pollutants from industry.
 Control of the industrial pollutants and recovery of costs associated with their treatment is critical to the operation of the treatment plant.
-The Division of Wastewater Treatment administers an Industrial Pretreatment Program to protect the plant from industrial wastewater discharges which contain pollutants that may upset treatment, pass-through the plant and contaminate the Great Miami River, or accumulate in the biosolids and limit its use as farm fertilizer.
-Industries discharging metals and/or toxic organic pollutants are required to pretreat their wastewater to remove excessive amounts of these pollutants to assure no adverse impact on the City of Dayton Wastewater Treatment Plant.
-Control of the pollutants requires extensive monitoring of individual industries through sampling and chemical analysis.
+The Division of Water Reclamation administers an Industrial Pretreatment Program to protect the plant from industrial wastewater discharges which contain pollutants that may upset treatment, pass-through the plant and contaminate the Great Miami River, or accumulate in the biosolids and limit its use as farm fertilizer.
+Industries discharging metals and/or toxic organic pollutants are required to pretreat their wastewater to remove excessive amounts of these pollutants to assure no adverse impact on the City of Dayton Water Reclamation Plant.
+Control of the pollutants requires extensive monitoring of individual industries through sampling and chemical analyses.
 Discharges from industries exceeding predetermined standards are controlled through enforcement actions which includes fees and surcharges for extra-strength wastewater.

-Operation of the Wastewater Treatment Plant requires the services of many different personnel.
+Operation of the Water Reclamation Plant requires the services of many different personnel.
 The Division is composed of the following bureaus: